ben3636/forti-pi/README.md

  ### Pi-rewall

  Pi-rewall is the firewall installation.
 It is recommended for the Pi 4 due to the Gigabit support for USB-to-Ethernet adapters but will work on a Pi 3 as well.
 This install handles basic firewall, NAT, Zeek network auditing, & Suricata IDS alerts.
 This install can be paired with Pi-lastic to ingest Zeek/Suricata logs for network forensics.
-It is not recommended to install both Pi-lastic and Pi-rewall on the same Pi as a) 8GB RAM likely won't be enough for all that and b) you don't want your SIEM/XDR instance installed on a border system that may have direct internet access.
+It is not recommended to install both Pi-lastic and Pi-rewall on the same Pi as a) 8GB RAM likely won't be enough for all that and b) you don't want your SIEM/XDR instance installed on a border system that may have direct internet exposure.

  ## Requirements